eMedicine Specialties > Pediatrics: General Medicine > Gastroenterology

 Background

-Superior mesenteric artery (SMA) syndrome is an uncommon but well recognized clinical entity characterized by compression of the third, or transverse, portion of the duodenum against the aorta by the superior mesenteric artery, resulting in chronic, intermittent, or acute complete or partial duodenal obstruction.1 Superior mesenteric artery syndrome was first described in 1861 by Von Rokitansky, who proposed that its cause was obstruction of the third part of the duodenum as a result of arteriomesenteric compression.
+Superior mesenteric artery (SMA) syndrome is an uncommon but well recognized clinical entity characterized by compression of the third, or transverse, portion of the duodenum between the aorta and the superior mesenteric artery.
+This results in chronic, intermittent, or acute complete or partial duodenal obstruction.[1]
+Superior mesenteric artery syndrome was first described in 1861 by Von Rokitansky, who proposed that its cause was obstruction of the third part of the duodenum as a result of arteriomesenteric compression.
+Some studies report the incidence of superior mesenteric artery syndrome to be 0.1-0.3%.[2]
+Approximately 0.013-0.78% of barium upper GI studies evaluating for superior mesenteric artery syndrome support the diagnosis.[3, 4]

-Despite the fact that about 400 cases are described in the English language literature, many have doubted the existence of superior mesenteric artery syndrome as a real entity; indeed, some investigators have suggested that superior mesenteric artery syndrome is overdiagnosed because it is confused with other causes of megaduodenum.
-Nonetheless, the entity (also called cast syndrome) is a well-known complication of scoliosis surgery and often poses a diagnostic dilemma; its diagnosis is frequently one of exclusion.
+Despite the fact that about 400 cases are described in the English language literature, many have doubted the existence of SMA syndrome as a real entity; indeed, some investigators have suggested that superior mesenteric artery syndrome is overdiagnosed because it is confused with other causes of megaduodenum.
+Nonetheless, the entity (also called cast syndrome) is a well-known complication of scoliosis surgery, anorexia, and trauma.
+It often poses a diagnostic dilemma; its diagnosis is frequently one of exclusion.

 Pathophysiology

 In addition, the aortomesenteric distance in superior mesenteric artery syndrome is decreased to 2-8 mm (normal is 10-20 mm).
-Alternatively, other causes implicated in superior mesenteric artery syndrome include high insertion of the duodenum at the ligament of Treitz, a low origin of the superior mesenteric artery syndrome, and compression of the duodenum due to peritoneal adhesions.2,3
+Alternatively, other causes implicated in superior mesenteric artery syndrome include high insertion of the duodenum at the ligament of Treitz, a low origin of the superior mesenteric artery, and compression of the duodenum due to peritoneal adhesions.[5, 6]

 United States